pip-services/pip-services-docs/content/en/conceptual/locks/memory_locks/_index.md

 #### Lock creation

 To create a NullLock, we need to instantiate it.
-The following command shows how to do this:
+The following line of code demonstrates this:

 {{< tabsection >}}
   {{< include "./__code8_node.md" >}}